toastedden/toastbot/README.md

 ```

 The script will then create `./logs/archives` and add all previous months `.log` files into `{MONTH}-{YEAR} Log Files.tar.gz` for archiving.

+If `/mnt/toastbot-backups` directory exists, a copy will also be made there.

+## TODO:

+- [x] Streamline and optimize ToastBot source code

+- [x] Use asyncronus funtcions

+- [x] Create logging system

+- [x] Dockerize ToastBot for easy deplyment

+- [x] Make ToastBot universal with editable .env

+- [ ] Re-organize directory layout

+- [x] Acccess `./logs` outside of discord on a static HTTP site with basic auth

+- [x] Dockerize HTTP site alongside ToastBot

+- [x] Allow rich presence to be updated dynamically with JSON

+- [x] Allow welcome messages to be updated dynamically with JSON

+- [x] Add log files to a tarball to clean directory and save on disk space

+- [ ] Add log files to a zip file to clean directory and save on disk space

+- [ ] Combine zip and tar archiver script into one

+- [ ] Automate archiver script in the container

+- [ ] Edit JSON data over HTTP server

+- [ ] Refresh HTTP server password weekly/ monthly and send it to #bot-logs

+- [ ] Log aditional events in the server

+- [ ] Create giveaway system

+- [ ] Add/ remove role(s) with message reactions

+- [ ] Move event listeners to dedicated JS files to clean up entrypoint file

 ## Contributing